OWASP/www-chapter-berlin/index.md

 We will be running a chapter meetup every quarter with the option to have additional events such as hands-on workshops.

 ### Where?
 We do run a mix of in-person and virtual meetups.
-All our upcoming events are announced on Meetup: [Meetup](https://www.meetup.com/owasp-berlin/).
+All our upcoming events are announced in the Meetup group: [OWASP Berlin](https://www.meetup.com/owasp-berlin/).

 ## Organization